 Threat Assessment: Are Angel Sharks Aggressive to People and Pets?

-We explore angel sharks’ behaviour, habitats, and interactions with humans to understand whether they pose any real danger.
-We also share practical tips for staying safe around them.
+We explore angel sharks’ behaviours, habitats, and interactions with humans to determine the level of risk they pose—and share practical tips for staying safe around them.

 Risk factors for bathers, divers, and fishermen